polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ## Testing, Security, and Privacy

-* **Pallet unit tests:** Usual tests to cover the pallet code, in a unit test fashion (including halting, holding and replaying inbound messages, deposit under sufficient/insufficient balance, bridge resuming, extend).
+* **Pallet unit tests:** Usual tests to cover the pallet code, in a unit test fashion (including halting, holding and replaying inbound messages, deposit under sufficient/insufficient balance, bridge resuming, slash and refund).
-* **Integration tests:** Test that calls the pallet extrinsic and verifies all the expected effects occur (all the Bridge Hub halt events trigger, outbound message to Ethereum is queued and AssetHub receives and processed Snowbridge system frontend halt message).
+* **Integration tests:** Test that calls the pallet extrinsic and verifies all the expected effects occur (all the Bridge Hub halt events trigger, outbound message to Ethereum is queued and Asset Hub receives and processes the Snowbridge system frontend halt message).
 * **End-to-end simulation** (chopsticks fork): Polkadot ecosystem tests to verify that all the correct behaviour executes against a fork of Polkadot mainnet.
 * **Security posture:** the pallet creates a new attack surface.
 This is the intended design, calibrated against the asymmetric harm of being unable to halt during an active drainage.